 Where to find help

 Contacting an immigration specialist is highly recommended for non-EU/EFTA citizens and for EU/EFTA citizens arriving without a permanent local work contract.
-If you do not already have access to a professional immigration services provider through your employer or your relocation services provider, Hello Switzerland and BDO can help you.
+If you do not already have access to a professional immigration services provider through your employer or your relocation services provider, Hello Switzerland and Packimpex can help you.